Web Content Writer, UI/UX Writer, Copyeditor, Spanish UX Translator (on contract) at AT&T CSO IAM, NY, Jan 2021 - June 2021

 BA in English, with Honors, Brooklyn College, NY, May 1991.
 Coursework: English major with minors in education and religious studies.

-Active member of the Literary Committee, which organizes literary programs, provides scholarships to aspiring writers, and awards the club’s prestigious Medal of Honor for Literature.
+Active member of the Theater Committee, which organizes literary and theatrical programs and awards the club’s prestigious Medal of Honor for Theater.